mstksg/backprop/samples/rendered/NeuralTest.md

 ---
 author:
 - Justin Le
+fontfamily: 'palatino,cmtt'
+geometry: margin=1in
 title: Neural networks with backprop library
 ---

 The *backprop* library performs backpropagation over a *hetereogeneous* system of relationships.
 It does so by letting you build an explicit graph and keeps track of what nodes depend on what.
-Let's use it to build neural networks!
+Let’s use it to build neural networks!

 Repository source is [on github](https://github.com/mstksg/backprop),